HSLdevcom/jore4-ui/README.md

 ### Docker prune

 Running a little low on memory, or the local setup doesn't work for a mystical reason?
-Try pruning your docker registry:
+Try pruning your Docker registry:

 ```sh
 docker system prune --all --volumes